MFG’s Modern Slavery Statement for Financial Year 2024

-In accordance with Section 54 of the Modern Slavery Act 2015 this statement sets out CD&R Firefly Holdco Ltd and all its operating subsidiaries’ collectively known as Motor Fuel Group’s (MFG), approach to understanding potential modern slavery risks within its business and the actions that are being taken to ensure that there is no slavery or human trafficking in its business and supply chains.
-This statement relates to actions and activities for the financial year ending 31 December 2022.
+In accordance with Section 54 of the Modern Slavery Act 2015, this statement sets out Mars Challenger Jersey Topco Limited (being the ultimate parent company of the group) and all of its operating subsidiaries (collectively known as Motor Fuel Group (MFG or we or us)), approach to understanding potential modern slavery risks within its business and the actions that are being taken by MFG to ensure that there is no slavery or human trafficking in its business and supply chains.
+This statement relates to actions and activities for the financial year ending 31 December 2024 and the factual information included in this statement is accurate as at 31 December 2024.

 MFG recognises its responsibility to take a proactive approach to slavery and human trafficking and is committed to preventing slavery and human trafficking in all areas of its business and supply chain.